$ cd fundamentals-of-devops

 When you need to roll out changes, update the servers in place.

-I’ve seen companies use a variety of tools for implementing this approach, including configuration management tools (e.g., Ansible, Chef, Puppet), specialized deployment scripts (e.g., Capistrano, Deployer, Mina, Fabric, Shipit), and, perhaps the most common approach, thousands and thousands of ad hoc scripts.
+I’ve seen companies use a variety of tools for implementing this approach, including configuration management tools (e.g., Chef, Puppet, and Ansible, as you saw in Part 2), specialized deployment scripts (e.g., Capistrano, Deployer, Mina; full list), and, perhaps most common of all, ad hoc scripts.

-Because this approach pre-dates the cloud era, it also predates most attempts at creating standardized tooling for it (which is why there are so many different tools for it), and I’m not aware of any single, commonly accepted name for it.
+Because this approach pre-dates the cloud era, it also predates most attempts at creating standardized tooling for it, and I’m not aware of any single, commonly accepted name for it.
 Most people would just refer to it as "deployment tooling," as deployment was the primary focus (as opposed to auto scaling, auto healing, service discovery, etc.).
 For the purposes of this blog post series, I’ll refer to it as server orchestration, to disambiguate it from the newer orchestration approaches you’ll see later, such as VM and container orchestration.

 Key takeaway #1